magento/devdocs/src/guides/v2.4/coding-standards/code-standard-javascript.md

 ## Custom rules

-There is a set of Magento custom Eslint rules introduced to ensure the code compatiblity with the latest versions of 3rd party libraries.
+There is a set of custom Eslint rules to ensure code compatiblity with the latest versions of 3rd party libraries.

-The custom rules are included using the `rulePaths` setting in the [Eslint Grunt configuration][grunt-eslint-configuration].
+These custom rules are included using the `rulePaths` setting in the [Eslint Grunt configuration][grunt-eslint-configuration].

-The source code of the rules can be found in [Eslint custom rules folder][eslint-custom-rules-folder].
+The source code of the rules can be found in the [Eslint custom rules folder][eslint-custom-rules-folder].

 [jquery]: https://jquery.com/
 [jquery-widgets]: http://api.jqueryui.com/category/widgets